rozboris/Sublime-Tweet/README.md

 ---------

 It's an early beta now, please submit all bugs found.
-Now you only can only send tweets, but not read them, sorry.
+Now you only can only send and read tweets, but not reply or favourite or mention, sorry.

 [sublime]: http://www.sublimetext.com/2
 [package_control]: http://wbond.net/sublime_packages/package_control